FriendsOfSymfony/FOSHttpCacheBundle/README.md

 Cache authorization listener
 ============================

-This listener makes it possible to stop a request with a 204 "No Content" for HEAD requests right after the security firewall has finished.
+This listener makes it possible to stop a request with a 200 "OK" for HEAD requests right after the security firewall has finished.
 This is useful when one uses Varnish while handling content that is not available for all users.